-Like any other coverage, comprehensive coverage comes with a deductible that typically ranges from $500-$1,000.
-Comprehensive coverage is typically paired with collision coverage, however, it’s not like liability coverage that would protect damage you inflicted on other drivers or vehicles, comprehensive covers your vehicle specifically.
+Like any other coverage, comprehensive coverage comes with a deductible that ranges from $500 to $1,000.
+Comprehensive coverage is typically paired with collision coverage.
+However, it’s not like liability coverage that would protect against damage you inflicted on other drivers or vehicles, comprehensive covers your vehicle specifically.

 How Much Does Comprehensive Coverage Cost?

 The answer to this question varies depending on a few things but mostly comes down to the value of your vehicle.
-If you drive an expensive vehicle, this will result in a higher premium because it would cost the insurance company more money to replace it.
-And vice versa, if you’re driving a cheaper vehicle, your premium would be less expensive.
+Driving an expensive vehicle will result in a higher premium because it would cost the insurance company more money to replace it.
+And vice versa, your premium would be less expensive if you’re driving a cheaper vehicle.

 Do I Need To Buy Comprehensive Coverage?

-If you own your car and have no outstanding payments, you won’t be required to carry comprehensive coverage but it’s a good idea to have if your car value exceeds $4,000.
-If you’re leasing or financing a car, you’ll likely be required to carry both comprehensive and collision coverage.
-If you don’t carry either comprehensive or collision coverage you won’t receive a payout if you file a claim due to damage or totaling your vehicle.
+If you own your car and have no outstanding payments, you won’t be required to carry comprehensive coverage, but it’s a good idea to have it if your car value exceeds $4,000.
+If you’re leasing or financing a car, you’ll likely be required to carry comprehensive collision coverage.
+If you don’t carry either comprehensive or collision coverage, you won’t receive a payout if you file a claim due to damage or totaling your vehicle.

-If you live in an area that is prone to natural disasters such as a coastal city or in an area that floods frequently, comprehensive coverage may be something you’ll want to consider adding to your auto insurance policy.
-It’s important to note that you must be carrying comprehensive coverage before your vehicle sustains water damage or anything else that you’d want to submit a claim for.
+If you live in an area that is prone to natural disasters, such as a coastal city or in an area that floods frequently, comprehensive coverage may be something you’ll want to consider adding to your auto insurance policy.
+It’s important to note that you must carry comprehensive coverage before your vehicle sustains water damage or anything else for which you’d want to submit a claim.
 Another thing to think about is if there is a pending storm, insurance carriers may freeze coverage or restrict purchasing comprehensive coverage if you’re in an area that’s in the storm’s path.

 To repair a car that’s been damaged by a flood, you can expect to pay anywhere between $50 to $8,000 or more depending on the damage, or your car could be totaled out if the damage exceeds your car’s worth.
-On average, comprehensive coverage costs $596 per year with an average of about $228 per year in Texas.
-Based on that average, you would be paying about $19 a month for comprehensive coverage, doesn’t that sound feasible when compared to potentially thousands of dollars in damage due to a flood?
-Have one of our agents work up a hassle-free quote for you now to see how much yours could be!
+On average, comprehensive coverage costs $596 per year, with an average of about $228 per year in Texas.
+Based on that average, you would pay about $19 monthly for comprehensive coverage.
+Doesn’t that sound feasible compared to thousands of dollars in damage due to a flood?
+Have one of our agents create a hassle-free quote for you now to see how much yours could be!

 What To Do After Your Car Floods

-In the event your vehicle took on water damage, wait until after the storm passes to try and tend to your car.
-The last thing you will want to do is try and salvage your car and put yourself in danger doing so.
+If your vehicle suffered water damage, wait until after the storm passes to try and tend to your car.
+The last thing you will want to do is try to salvage your car and put yourself in danger.

-Once the water has receded, time is of the essence and you’ll want to move quickly to limit the damage done to your vehicle.
-Do not turn on your car whatever you do, this could result in further damage.
-One of the best things you can do for your car is dry it out as soon as possible, the sooner you do this the better chances you have at avoiding total loss.
+Once the water has receded, time is of the essence, and you’ll want to move quickly to limit the damage done to your vehicle.
+Do not turn on your car whatever you do.
+This could result in further damage.
+One of the best things you can do for your car is dry it out as soon as possible.
+The sooner you do this, the better your chances of avoiding total loss.

 Protect Your Vehicle With Comprehensive Coverage

 The only way to guarantee that your vehicle will be protected during a flood is by adding comprehensive coverage to your auto insurance policy.
-While having liability or collision coverage is a great bonus, it will not help you in the event your car floods or sustains water damage.
+While liability or collision coverage is a great bonus, it will not help you if your car floods or sustains water damage.